MicrosoftDocs/Devices-docs/surface/manage-usb-ports-on-surface.md

 - **Mode 0 (Default Mode):** The default mode when SEMM is not configured.
 - **Mode 1 (Data Disabled):** USB-C and Ethernet data are disabled.
 Audio via USB-C is also disabled.
 Display out and Power functionality is enabled.
-- **Mode 2 (Fully Disabled):** USB-C and Ethernet data ar disabled.
+- **Mode 2 (Fully Disabled):** USB-C and Ethernet data are disabled.
 Audio via USB-C is also disabled.
 Display out and Power functionality is disabled.
 - **Mode 3 (USB Port Authenticated)** Aka Dynamic USB-C disablement.
 USB-C data, Ethernet data, USB-C audio, display out and power functions only when the device is connected to an authorized Surface Thunderbolt 4 Dock.
 If connected to an unauthorized dock, only display out and Power functions will work.

 ### Target behaviors